 HOW TO PREVENT FOAMING CARRY-OVER

 If you suspect carry-over or foaming, immediately verify your boiler water conductivity is within range.
 If it is, call your water treatment company to help identify the cause of the foaming.
-They can perform a number of tests on the feed water, boiler water, and condensate to confirm a carry-over situation.
+They can perform a number of tests on the feedwater, boiler water, and condensate to confirm a carry-over situation.
 In some cases, you need to bring the boiler offline and have a thorough cleaning done by a qualified service company.
 This will allow them to clean the oil, grease or other product contamination effectively.
-In other cases, the foaming can be addressed with a simple water additive.
+In other cases, you can address the foaming with a simple water additive.

 - If carry-over is caused ‘mechanically’ or by the way the boiler is being loaded, contact Rasmussen Mechanical Services to help diagnose the root cause.